 Vanessa Naghdi is a young Iranian-American soprano originally from the Washington, D.C. area.
 She is currently a Resident Young Artist with Opera Colorado.
-Most recently, Ms. Naghdi debuted the role of Clorinda in the premiere of the company's Cinderella touring production.
-She also covered the role of Musetta in La Bohème.
-Ms. Naghdi will be singing Adina in The Elixir of Love (touring production) and covering the role of Ina Soep in the world premiere of Steal a Pencil for Me, as well as Nannetta in Falstaff, which she will also perform this spring.
+Most recently, Ms. Naghdi created the role of Mrs. Soep and covered Ina Soep in the world premiere opera Steal a Pencil for Me, with music by Gerald Cohen and libretto by Deborah Brevoort.
+She also debuted the role of Clorinda in the premiere of the company's Cinderella touring production.
+This season, Ms. Naghdi covered the role of Musetta in La Bohème and will be singing Adina in The Elixir of Love (touring production) as well as covering Nannetta in Falstaff, which she will also perform this spring.
 In 2015, she joined Arizona Opera as a Teaching Artist in their Education and Outreach department.
-Ms. Naghdi performed Rusalka in Rusalka: The Littlest Mermaid and as herself in Opera 101 over 100 times throughout Arizona this past spring with their touring troupe.
-She is thrilled to be a part of Opera Colorado's upcoming season.
+Ms. Naghdi performed Rusalka in Rusalka: The Littlest Mermaid and as herself in Opera 101 over 100 times throughout Arizona last spring with their touring troupe.
+She is thrilled to be a part of Opera Colorado's current season.

 This past summer, Ms. Naghdi created the title character in the premiere of the original chamber opera Mignon by contemporary composer William Clay with Arizona Chamber Opera.
 Last season, she made her operatic role debut as Amy March in Little Women as a Young Artist with Nightingale Opera Theatre in Hudson, Ohio.
 Ms. Naghdi then performed the role of Liat with Annapolis Opera in their production of South Pacific.
 She has portrayed Nannetta in Falstaff with Harrower Opera in Atlanta, Georgia, Belinda in Dido and Aeneas, Amelia in Amelia al ballo, Dew Fairy in Hansel und Gretel, and Guadalena in La Périchole, among others.
 Ms. Naghdi was also Suor Genovieffa in Suor Angelica and Solo Angel in Die Jungfrau von Orléans as well as Zerlina in a scene from Don Giovanni with the Mittelsächsisches Theater and Philharmonic in Freiberg, Germany.